MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Exercise 3 result

-After you complete this exercise, you have provisioned Azure network resources necessary to support highly available SAP HANA deployments.
+After you complete this exercise, you have provisioned Azure Load Balancers to manage both inbound and outbound traffic for a highly available setup, ensuring efficient distribution and control of network flow for your virtual machine resources.

 ## Exercise 4: Remove lab resources